-At its December meeting the Commission directed the Executive Secretary to write to the Attorney General, the Judicial Council, and the District Attorneys' Association for such information as they might have on the question of whether the number of petitions for habeas corpus and coram nobis constitutes an excessive burden on the prosecuting officers or the courts.
-The Commission also directed the Secretary to write to Mr. Frank Coakley, President of the District Attorneys' Association upon whose initiative the habeas corpus study was put on the Commission's agenda, to determine whether the Association has in mind only a study of the use of habeas corpus and related remedies in post-conviction proceedings or whether it is of the view that the study should include the use of such extraordinary writs in other proceedings.
-Pursuant to these directives, I wrote to Chief Justice Gibson as Chairman of the Judicial Council, Attorney General Brown and Mr. Coakley.
+The Commission also decided that it needed add tional information on the question of whether the number of petitions for habeas corpus and coram nobis constitutes an excessive burden on the prosecuting officers or the courts.
+It therefore directed the Secretary to write to the District Attorney's Association, the Attorney General and the Judicial Council for such information.
+The Executive Secretary was also directed to write to Mr. Frank Coakley, President of the District Attorney's Association, sponsors of the habeas corpus study, to determine whether the Association has in mind only a study of the use of habeas corpus and related remedies in post-conviction proceedings".
+(Minutes, page 13)